matuskalas/carpentrycon-2020/slides.md

 - The designated helper was very often someone who already attended a CodeRefinery in-person workshop or someone in charge of technical support for the team

---> This is how we effectively scaled...
+*This is how we effectively scaled...*

----

-## Get help and group exercises in a breakout room
 ---

 ## Helper training